Divik09102003/Robotics-Mouse-Teleop/README.md

 # Mouse Teleop for Turtlesim

-This project enables controlling the Turtlesim turtle using a mouse instead of the keyboard.
+This project enables controlling the Kuboki robot using a mouse instead of the keyboard.
 The project involves installing necessary drivers, determining the topics and message types, and writing a ROS node to move the Turtlesim turtle.

 ## Table of Contents